Tourism in Chile: Norte Grande

 The Atacama Desert, the driest desert in the world was picked in October 2014 by Lonely Planet to be among the 10 top travel regions of 2015.
 The desert, which has been inhabited for several thousand years, makes up the main portion of the Norte Grande.
 A myriad of geoglyphs, petroglyphs and pictographs attest the presence of ancient cultures in the area.
 Among the most remarkable are those of Azapa Valley, Lluta Valley, the Atacama Giant and Pintados Geoglyphs, these latter are protected within the Pampa del Tamarugal National Reserve.
 R. P. Gustavo Le Paige Archaeological Museum and the Archaeological Museum of San Miguel de Azapa are home to the most important collections of artifacts and mummies in Chile, including the famous Chinchorro mummies, the oldest mummies in the world, of the Chinchorro culture buried between 5000 and 1700.
 C. The extreme aridity of the Atacama has been a key factor in the preservation of such archaeological remains.

 The Chuquicamata copper deposit boasts the largest open pit mine in the world and the remains of extractions made from 12,000 and 10,000 years ago in an iron oxide mine, the oldest mine in the continent.

-Arica is a coastal city with beautiful beaches and is also a starting point for travelers heading east to Putre for enjoying the majestic Puna landscape of Lauca National Park.
+Arica is a coastal city with beaches and is also a starting point for travelers heading east to Putre for enjoying the majestic Puna landscape of Lauca National Park.
 Southward from Lauca, Volcán Isluga National Park includes ceremonial sites for the Aymara people.

 Inland from Iquique, the desolate pampas are home to a few scattered towns and villages.
 Among those, the most interesting is the ghost town of Humberstone, declared World Heritage by UNESCO in 2005.
 In this area the tamarugo forests of the Pampa del Tamarugal break the barren monotony of the landscape.